 Download a sample list of data elements (PDF).

-For valid domain values, see the following sample National Rehabilitation Data Set recording forms:
+For valid domain values, see the National Rehabilitation Data Set recording forms

 CIHI ensures that the quality of the information in our data holdings is suited to its intended uses and that data users are provided with accurate information about data quality.
 Read more about our Data Quality Enhancement Program.

-The following data quality documents are intended as companion pieces for use by organizations and data requestors that have received an NRS data file:
+Data quality documents are available as companion pieces for organizations and data requestors that have received an NRS data file.